troyere/sensiolabs-university/README.md

 ================================

 ### What is the attribute in the definition of a route setting the locale of a user?
-Answer : _locale
+Answer: _locale

 ***

 ### When declaring a route in PHP, what is the 4th argument of the constructor of the Route class?
-Answer : An array of options.
+Answer: An array of options.
 > http://symfony.com/doc/current/components/routing.html#defining-routes
 >
 > https://github.com/symfony/symfony/blob/master/src/Symfony/Component/Routing/Route.php#L75-L82